Hannah Hagemann, our most international Senior Account Manager, speaks about global MICE clients, market needs, and latest event trends.

 Being either a methodical person, or someone more spontaneous, punctual or relaxed, well organized or more creative… every human trait adds a personal touch to the event.

-Of all the events held so far, is there any you recall for a special reason or because are most fond?
+Of all the events held so far, is there any you recall for a special reason?

 I would highlight a spectacular gala dinner, a thrilling motorcycle route across the mountains, an amazing day in a circuit, a breathtaking show full of light and sound… But I would rather keep a bit of each, as all our events convey moving experiences.